-Hi, I'm Mae Novak.
+Hi, I'm Mae Novak!

-About ten years ago, I was totally stressed out and terrified of being alive.
+About ten years ago, I was totally stressed out.
 I couldn’t understand how other people seemed to live their lives so effortlessly while I was ungracefully army crawling my way through.
 I was trying to be something I wasn’t, trying to fit into the mold of a “normal” life.
 I knew the way I was living my life wasn’t working, but I didn’t know how or what to change.
 I had a deep sense that I had an incredible life ahead of me, but I didn’t know what that meant or how to gain clarity about what to do next.
 I was desperate to find my path and I had no idea that I was on the verge…… of an amazing and life-changing breakthrough.

 “The good news is, if we can recognize illusion as illusion, it dissolves.
 Its survival depends on our mistaking it for reality”-Eckhart Tolle

 In 2008, I read this quote, and it split my mind open.
 Seriously, not just like, “Wow, that’s really insightful!”, but it literally struck me like lightening and, in an instant, changed EVERYTHING I thought I knew about myself, about how life worked, and about what was possible for me.
 I experienced a shift in consciousness that I never knew was possible.
 Right then, I realized with my whole existence that the only reason I thought of myself as “not creative”, or “not good at math”, or just plain old “not good enough” was because I was mistaking those illusions for reality.
 I was mistaken.
 So if it was my mistake, it was mine to change.
 For the first time in my life, I knew with ironclad certainty that I was responsible for my thoughts, my emotions, and my feelings.
 I was responsible for all of my actions.
 I was responsible for my experience in this life.
 All of it.
 I was responsible.
 So that very day, I began the long journey of untangling myself.